 Our bylaws contain a "plurality plus" voting standard for the election of directors.
 Under this standard, directors are elected by a plurality of the votes cast.
-However, the "plurality plus" standard provides that in an uncontested election (that is, an election where the number of nominees is equal to the number of open board seats), if an incumbent director standing for reelection is elected but receives more "WITHHOLD" votes than "FOR" votes cast, the director must submit her or his resignation to the Board.
-The Governance, Risk & Nominating Committee will then promptly consider the resignation and recommend to the Board the action to be taken on the offered resignation.
+However, the "plurality plus" standard provides that in an uncontested election (that is, an election where the number of nominees is equal to the number of open board seats), if an incumbent director standing for reelection is elected but receives more "WITHHOLD" votes than "FOR" votes cast, the director must submit her or his resignation to the Board the action to be taken on the Governance, Risk & Nominating Committee will receive the receives more at laken on the offered resignation.
 The Board is required to act on the Committee's recommendation no later than the date of the Board's next regularly scheduled meeting.
 The director whose resignation is under consideration may not participate in the recommendation of the committee or deliberations of the Board with respect to her or his resignation.
-Following the Board's decision, the decision is to be reported by filing a Current Report on Form 8-K. If a resignation is accepted, the Governance, Risk & Nominating Committee would also recommend to the Board whether to fill such vacancy immediately, retain the vacancy for a period, or reduce the size of the Board.
+Following the Board's decision, the decision, the decision, the decision is to be reported by filing a Current Report on Form 8-K. If a resignation is accepted, the Governance, Risk & Nominating Committee would also recommend to the Board whether to fill such vacancy immediately, retain the vacancy for a period, or reduce the size of the Board.